bokkypoobah/OAXSwimGatewayStableCoinContractAudit/audit/README.md

 ## Potential Vulnerabilities

-**TODO** Check that no potential vulnerabilities have been identified in the smart contracts.
+No potential vulnerabilities have been identified in the smart contracts.

 <br />